-There have been some monumental points in history recorded on hemp paper; From the draft of the declaration of independence, to the signing of the 2018 farm bill… hemp paper can be found in significant moments all throughout history.
+There have been some monumental points in history recorded on hemp paper; From the draft of the declaration of independence to the signing of the 2018 farm bill… hemp paper can be found in significant moments throughout history.

 As demand for hemp pulp increases as more companies look to incorporate it in their products, the economy of scale should reduce the production costs making it a more economically viable option.
 Considering it already has superior strength and durability and is much easier to recycle, it will be tough to contend with…

-This simple change from wood pulp to hemp pulp being used to make paper would see less chemicals contaminating our water ways!
+This simple change from wood pulp to hemp pulp being used to make paper would see fewer chemicals contaminating our waterways!

 An acre of hemp also produces around 3x as much paper as an acre of trees, which isn’t too bad for a 3-5 month turnover.